Quantum spin systems on infinite lattices: Ground states and thermal states

 Write $\rho_\beta$ for the Gibbs state at inverse temperature $\beta$.
 Then we have

-Here $\Phi(\beta)$ is the value of the free energy on the Gibbs state.
+Here $\Phi(\beta)$ is the value of the free energy on the \idxr{Gibbs state}.
 Since $S_{rel} \geq 0$, it follows that the free energy is minimal when $\rho$ is the Gibbs state at inverse temperature $\beta$.
 Because $S_{rel}(\rho_\beta | \rho) = 0$ implies that $\rho_\beta = \rho$ it follows that the Gibbs state can be alternatively defined as the state that minimizes the free energy.
+Note that this is similar to the situation in classical statistical mechanics.

 \begin{exercise} Show that $\Phi(\beta) = -\beta^{-1} \log \Tr(\exp(-\beta H))$ and verify that equation~\eqref{eq:srelfree} indeed holds. \end{exercise}